py-pdf/pypdf/docs/user/extract-text.md

 If you scan a document, the resulting PDF typically shows the image of the scan.
 Scanners then also run OCR software and put the recognized text in the background of the image.
-This result of the scanners OCR software can be extracted by PyPDF2.
+This result of the scanners OCR software can be extracted by pypdf.
 However, in such cases it's recommended to directly use OCR software as errors can accumulate: The OCR software is not perfect in recognizing the text.
-Then it stores the text in a format that is not meant for text extraction and PyPDF2 might make mistakes parsing that.
+Then it stores the text in a format that is not meant for text extraction and pypdf might make mistakes parsing that.

 Hence I would distinguish three types of PDF documents: